ErikSattelmair/udacity-would-you-rather/README.md

 The game principle is very simple as the goal is to answer questions that start with the phrase "Would you rather" and provide two possible options to chose from.

-Following actions can be used:
+Following actions can be performed:
 - **Login as an existing user**
 - **Create a new user account**
 - **View answered and unanswered questions**